Lewis Loflin Biography

 There is also a lot of excitement over the Raspberry Pi computer.
 I'm looking myself into getting one and playing with it, but its uses are limited.

 - Gen. Electronics

-- My YouTube Channel
+- YouTube Channel

 - Raspberry Pi & Linux

 - PIC18F2550 in C

-- PIC16F628A in Assembly
+- PIC16F628A Assembly

 - PICAXE Projects